rinha4.lb

 • The C baseline accepts MODE as a fallback when LB_MODE is unset, and also accepts uds-proxy/unix-proxy for proxy mode.

-• The ASM binary intentionally requires exactly two upstream paths.
+• The ASM binary intentionally requires exactly two non-empty upstream paths shorter than the Linux sun_path limit.
 The C baseline supports up to 16 upstreams.

 Image contract